 A Boston Celebration

-The event in Boston, the third in a series of 12 taking place across the country as Dartmouth enters its 250th year, provided a lively overview of The Call to Lead campaign—its vision, projected impact, and progress.
+The event in Boston, the third in a series of 12 taking place across the country as Dartmouth enters its 250th year, provided a lively overview of —its vision, projected impact, and progress.

 The Call to Lead aspires to raise $3 billion overall to realize three overarching goals: advancing Dartmouth’s distinctive educational model to its fullest potential; making discoveries that improve the human condition; and preparing students for lives of wise leadership.
 To date, more than 81,600 donors have committed a total of $1.84 billion to the campaign through gifts of all sizes.

 Wednesday’s celebration was hosted by The Call to Lead New England Regional Committee, co-chaired by Anne Craige McNay ’80 and Jonathan Paul ’86, Tuck ’90.

 In addition to updates on the campaign and the gift announcements, the program featured presentations from faculty and recent graduates on the research and experiential learning that helps define the Dartmouth experience.

 Katherine Clayton ’18 and , associate professor of anthropology, described how anthropology students on a trip to South Africa discovered a fossilized piece of bone likely to have come from a 2-million-year-old human ancestor.